anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   The pledge signs the response message using its IDevID(Pledge).
 * "enroll-success": Pledge has processed the enrollment exchange successfully.
   Additional information may be provided in the reason or reason-context.
-  The pledge signs the response message using its LDevID(Pledge).
+  The pledge signs the response message using its EE(Pledge).
 * "enroll-error": Pledge enrollment-response processing terminated with error.
   Additional information may be provided in the reason or reason-context.
   The pledge signs the response message using its IDevID(Pledge).

-As the pledge is assumed to utilize its bootstrapped credentials (LDevID) in communication with other peers, additional status information is provided for the connectivity to other peers, which may be helpful in analyzing potential error cases.
+As the pledge is assumed to utilize its bootstrapped EE credentials in communication with other peers, additional status information is provided for the connectivity to other peers, which may be helpful in analyzing potential error cases.

 * "connect-success": Pledge could successfully establish a connection to another peer.
   Additional information may be provided in the reason or reason-context.
-  The pledge signs the response message using its LDevID(Pledge).
+  The pledge signs the response message using its EE(Pledge).
 * "connect-error": Pledge connection establishment terminated with error.
   Additional information may be provided in the reason or reason-context.
-  The pledge signs the response message using its LDevID(Pledge).
+  The pledge signs the response message using its EE(Pledge).

 The pledge-status responses are cumulative in the sense that connect-success implies enroll-success, which in turn implies voucher-success.
 The reason-context is an arbitrary JSON object that provides additional information specific to a failure.